rihsdavid/lolcode_compiler/README.md

 TLDR

 BTW variables assignement
-I HAS A x ITZ "Three"
 I HAS A y ITZ 2
+I HAS A x ITZ 10
 x R 3

 BTW Mathematics operator